 Why could Reading be kicked out of the EFL?
 Dai Yongge's ownership nightmare and takeover latest explained ahead of EFL deadline

-Formed in 1871, Reading are facing an existential crisis; Dai Yongge must sell the club by April 5 to stop Reading from being suspended by the EFL; Protest group Sell Before We Dai have campaigned relentlessly to urge Yongge to sell; Reading are sixth in League One against all odds
+Formed in 1871, Reading are facing an existential crisis; Dai Yongge must sell the club by April 22 to stop Reading from being suspended by the EFL; Protest group Sell Before We Dai have campaigned relentlessly to urge Yongge to sell; Reading are seventh in League One against all odds

 Reading were once seen as the benchmark of how to run a football club - now they face an existential crisis after 153 years of history.
 Here's why…